Potceax/Image_Processing/README.md

 # Image Processing Toolkit

-This repository is dedicated to providing robust image processing tools implemented in three different programming languages: Python, Java, and C++.
+This repository is dedicated to providing image processing tools implemented in three different programming languages: Python, Java, and C++.
 The toolkit focuses on essential image manipulation techniques such as cutting, merging, and blurring.
 It's designed to be versatile and efficient, leveraging popular libraries like Pillow, NumPy, and OpenCV.

 ## Installation